Lorenz29/anon-ar/README.md

 AnonAr is a zero-knowledge protocol that allows DNI's holders to prove their identity in a privacy preserving way.

-DNI = Documento Nacional de Identidad (Argentina's ID issued by [RENAPER](https://www.argentina.gob.ar/interior/renaper) )
+DNI = Documento Nacional de Identidad (Argentina's ID issued by [ReNaPer](https://www.argentina.gob.ar/interior/renaper) )

 ## Motivation

-Argentinian citizens can protect their privacy while proving only
+Argentinian citizens can protect their privacy while proving some aspects of it according of the context demands.

+## Project description

+"DNI Digital" is a virtual ID considered valid in all aspects according to the law as the national ID delivered by ReNaPer which is the official issuing ID entity.

+The digital DNI is accesed throught the application "[Mi Argentina](https://www.argentina.gob.ar/miargentina)" with the format of JWT with assymetric cryptography.

 ## Goverment statement